 Dental Implant Crowns

-Each dental implant crown is a custom restoration, designed by the dentist along with experienced dental technicians to match the size, shape and shade of your natural teeth for a seamless aesthetic result.
-Your implant crown will be attached directly to the implant with connector called, implant abutment.
+Each Dental Implant Crown is a custom restoration, designed by the dentist along with experienced dental technicians to match the size, shape, and shade of your natural teeth for a seamless result.
+Your Implant Crown will be attached directly to the Implant with a connector called Implant Abutment.

 Implant Retained Bridge or Dentures

-Implant retained bridge or dentures combines the stability and health benefits of implants with either a dental bridge or dentures.
+Implant Retained Bridges or Dentures combine the stability and health benefits of Implants with either a Dental Bridge or Dentures.

-Implant dental bridges replace teeth without the need to place crown on healthy adjacent teeth and provide an alternative to partial removable dentures.
+Implant Dental Bridges replace teeth without the need to place the crown on healthy adjacent teeth.
+It is an efficient alternative to partial removable dentures.